learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Orders, Order details and Product Details (a Many-to-Many Join)

 Return a list of customer first and last names, product names, quantities, and date ordered for each of the customers and each of their orders.
+Sort these in descending order by the order date.

 Note: This will require joining 4 tables!
 This can be tricky!
 Give it a shot, and if you're still stuck, turn to the next section where you'll see how to write subqueries which can make complex queries such as this much simpler!